laggingreflex/postlight2md/README.md

 - `-e, --extend <extend>`: Add a custom type to the response.
 Can be used multiple times.
 - `-E, --extend-list <extend-list>`: Add a custom type with multiple matches.
 Can be used multiple times.
 - `-a, --add-extractor <extractor>`: Add a custom extractor at runtime.
+- `-o, --output [filename]`: Specify the output file name.
+If not provided, the title of the content will be used to generate the file name.

 ### Examples